 Therapy is no different.
-According to a recent survey from the American Psychological Association, the majority of therapists in the US switched from in-person to remote therapy during the pandemic, with many insisting that it works so well they will continue with it even as society reopens.
+According to a recent survey from the American Psychological Association, the majority of therapists in the US switched from in-person to remote therapy during 2020, with many insisting that it works so well that they continue with it even years after society reopened.

-But online therapy is not a COVID-19 phenomenon.
-It’s been around for decades.
-And with technological advancements and the rise of the telehealth industry, it has become increasingly accessible.
-Enter BetterHelp, considered one of the best online therapy services with a growing network of more than 9,000 licensed professionals, who offer help in almost all areas of mental health.
+Since then, BetterHelp has stood out among the rest.
+It is considered one of the best online therapy services with a growing network of more than 9,000 licensed professionals, who offer help in almost all areas of mental health.
 Founded in California in 2013 by two ad-tech professionals, BetterHelp’s goal is to remove some of the challenges related to traditional in-person therapy, including convenience, cost and stigma, and make remote counseling available to anyone, anywhere, anytime.

 My Doubts About Online Therapy